Consensual Relationships

 Related Policy

-Cornell University is committed to providing a safe, inclusive, and respectful learning, living, and working environment for its students, faculty, and staff and does not discriminate on the basis of protected status, including sex, in the education programs and activities it operates.
-Admission and employment are included in the requirement not to discriminate in the education program or activity that Cornell University operates.
-To this end, through this policy, the university provides means to address bias, discrimination, harassment, and sexual and related misconduct.
-Reporting, understanding, and preventing unacceptable behaviors such as harassment is essential to maintaining our caring community.
+Cornell University is committed to providing a safe, inclusive, and respectful learning, living, and working environment for its students, faculty, and staff.
+The university does not discriminate on the basis of protected status in the education programs and activities it operates, including admission and employment.
+To this end, the university provides means through this policy to address bias, discrimination, harassment, and sexual and related misconduct (which is considered a form of sex-based discrimination).

 Contact